srfoster/books/frontend/public/raw.md

     * Tyranny of standards:
       - Better than nothing (Hobbs)
     * Rec: Knock it out of the park, and treat the test like a necessary nuisance
+  - Inequality and eyesight -> wear glasses.
+Inequality and math -> "I'm not a math person."
+Hmmm...
   - Learn like you'll live forever.
     * The human spirit will...
 And learning is eternal
   - Min/Max concepts